fabrizio-indirli/citationsPrediction/README.md

 # Links prediction in Citation Networks
 Repository for the project of the INF554 Machine Learning 1 course. <br>
-This project was developed by Fabrizio Indirli, Leon Kloten, Martin Wohlfender and Seongbin Lim
+This project was developed by Fabrizio Indirli, Leon Kloten, Martin Wohlfender and Seongbin Lim.

 ### Introduction
 The project consisted in predicting missing links in a citation network.